vrettasm/PyStarPSO/README.md

 is generalized and can solve any number of dimensions.
 Also, the "Rastrigin" function was tested for D = 2, 4 and K = 6 and 12 respectively.

+## References and Documentation

+This work is described in:

+- [Michail D. Vrettas and Stefano Silvestri (2026)]

+"StarPSO: A Unified Framework for Particle Swarm Optimization Across Multiple Problem Types" (submitted).

+You can find the latest documentation [here](https://pystarpso.readthedocs.io/en/latest/).

 ### Contact

 For any questions/comments (**regarding this code**) please contact me at: vrettasm@gmail.com